Dimers and Imaginary geometry

 We denote by $A(x,r,R)$ the annulus $\{z\in \C:r<|z-x|<R\}$.
 Let $v \in A(x,r,R)^\d$.
 The random walk trajectory from a vertex $v$ is the union of the edges it crosses (viewed as embedded in $\C$).
-We say random walk from $v$ does a \textbf{full turn} in $A(x,r,R)$, if the random walk trajectory intersects every simple curve starting from $\{|z|=r\}$ and ending in $\{|z| = R\}$ before exiting $A(x,r,R)$.
+We say random walk from $v$ does a \textbf{full turn} in $A(x,r,R)$ if the random walk trajectory intersects every curve in the plane starting from $\{|z|=r\}$ and ending in $\{|z| = R\}$.
 We will write $X[a,b]$ for the random walk trajectory between times $a$ and $b$.
-We will allow ourselves to see $X[a,b]$ and the loop-erased walk $Y$ either as a sequences or as sets depending on the place but this should not lead to any confusion.
-For any continuous curve $\lambda \in \C$, with a slight abuse of terminology we will freely say that ``$(X_t, t \ge 0)$ \textbf{crosses (or hits)} $\lambda$ at time $t>0$" to mean that $X_t \neq X_{t^-}$ and the edge $[X_{t^-}, X_t]$ intersects the range of the curve $\lambda$.
+We will allow ourselves to see $X[a,b]$ and the loop-erased walk $Y$ either as sequences of vertices, continuous paths in $\mathbb{C}$, or as sets depending on the place but this should not lead to any confusion.
+For any continuous curve $\lambda \in \C$, with a slight abuse of terminology we will freely say that ``$(X_t, t \ge 0)$ \textbf{crosses (or hits)} $\lambda$ at time $t>0$" to mean that $X_t \neq X_{t^-}$ and the half-open edge $(X_{t^-}, X_t]$ intersects the range of $\lambda$.